david-ma/thirst-quencher/readme.md

 * `gulp cacheclear` - clears gulp's cache (sometimes the `watch` task will have trouble with renamed static files such as images - running this after `gulp clean` and then re-running `gulp build` will fix this)

-* `gulp deploy` - will automatically run `gulp build` and then publish to your specified S3 bucket
+* `gulp deploy` - will run `gulp build` and then publish to your specified S3 bucket

 ### Thanks